ICDL/ECDL (International/European Computer Driving Licence) equips you with a range of practical computer and internet skills.

 Gaining a major award allows progression to a range of third-level programmes or qualifies you for an entry-level job where you can build on your qualification with experience.

 Our Monavalley Campus has full-time courses starting every month of the year.
 These courses range from 8 weeks to 56 weeks in duration.
 We don't do a mid-term or Easter break at Monavalley.
 Our Campus Locations at Clash Road, Denny Street, and Listowel run by the academic calendar - starting in September and ending in May and include breaks at mid-term and Easter.
-Our academic year is 39 contact weeks- so when you see 39 weeks, it's a year-long course.
+Our academic year is 38 contact weeks- so when you see 39 weeks, it's a year-long course of 38 weeks plus one week for Christmas.

 Applications for all full-time programmes should be made online via the Kerry College website.
 Your application will be processed using FETCHCOURSES - the National FET Course Application System.